Jewish Monuments in Athens Greece

 The Parthenon Temple

-The Jewish & Athens Highlights full-day private tour will take you not only to every single Jewish monument but also all to of the best landmarks in Athens.
+The Jewish & Athens Highlights full-day private tour will take you not only to every single Jewish monument but also all of the best landmarks in Athens.

 Kosher Restaurant in Athens

-There aren’t many Jewish food places in Athens but Gostijo “is the one and only Kosher restaurant in Athens, offering a journey through the Mediterranean flavors of the Sefardi Jews”, according to his Facebook page quotes.
-More information about Shabbat meals and their cost is here.
+There aren’t many Jewish food places in Athens but Gostijo “is the one and only Kosher restaurant in Athens, offering a journey through the Mediterranean flavors of the Sephardi Jews”, according to his Facebook page.

 Athens Jewish Monuments Map